datagridsoftware/practical-ml/notebooks/insurance/import_dataRead.md

 # Library imports and data read

-The section is used to import libraries and fdata that will be used in the current notebook.
+The section is used to import libraries and data that will be used in the current notebook.
 The libraries contain code and methods that are being used to read, manipulate and display information about the data, to build models, generate charts, etc.
 Those libraries need to be installed before running the notebook.
 For that you need to run
- - in case is a new environement
+ - in case is a new environment

-    Create a new conda environement and install libraries
+    Create a new conda environment and install libraries
     ```
     conda create -n pyspark-env python=3.9
     conda activate pyspark-env